Booya (ship)

 Booya was a steel-hulled three-masted schooner with an auxiliary oil engine built in the Netherlands in 1917 and originally named De Lauwers.
 The schooner was renamed Argosy Lemal in 1920 and carried that name until 1949.
-As Argosy Lemal the ship served as one of the early United States Army communications ships from 1942–1949.
+As Argosy Lemal the ship served as one of the early United States Army communications ships from 1942 to 1949.
 In 1949, on return to civilian use, the vessel was renamed Ametco, Clair Crouch and finally Booya in 1964.
 Booya was last seen anchored off Fort Hill wharf in Darwin Harbour at about 8.00pm on 24 December 1974, the evening Cyclone Tracy hit Darwin.
 Nearly twenty-nine years later, in October 2003, she was discovered by chance in Darwin Harbour, lying on her starboard side in about 20 metres of water.

 Design and construction

 De Lauwers was a designed for coastal and near-sea trading taking advantage of the compact auxiliary internal combustion engines, in conjunction with the traditional sailing ship design of a three-masted schooner.
 The engine not only ensured that voyages could be scheduled more reliably, but enabled the steel hull to have flat bottom and shallower draught, enabling the ship to carry more cargo and enter more small ports and rivers.
 Under sail alone, such a profile would be less manageable.
 As built, she measured and 192, with a length of 117.5 ft, breadth of 24.5 ft and depth of 10.2 ft.
 The 130 bhp 2-cylinder oil engine was made by Steywal Motorfabriek of Overschie.

 The shipyard of Gebroeders Van Diepen of Waterhuizen, near Groningen, Netherlands, built De Lauwers and her two sister ships, De Wadden and De Dollart, for the Nederlandsche Stoomvaart Maatschappij (Netherlands Steamshipping Company).
 They were able to take advantage of the unique trading conditions the Dutch had during the First World War due to their neutrality, giving the opportunity to trade with both Germany and the Allies.